-Remineralising Treatment in Bayside and Fairfield VIC
+Remineralising Treatment in Hampton and Fairfield VIC

 Weak tooth enamel is susceptible to cavities.
 And when it comes to children, primary (baby) teeth are even more at risk for decay.
 After your, or your childs, professional clean, we will apply a concentrated fluoride gel to your teeth.
 Fluoride is used to remineralise the tooth enamel, making it resistant to external stimulants.

 Fighting Against Tooth Decay

 Cavities are a result of tooth demineralisation.
 If caught early enough, fillings can be completely avoided.
 The remineralisation of the enamel makes the tooth strong again and more resistant to tooth decay.
 Even if your tooth is perfectly healthy, additional fluoride can keep it strong and reduce the chances of cavities at a later point.

 Tooth sensitivity can be extremely uncomfortable.
 Some people have naturally sensitive teeth while others experience sensitivity from issues such as exposed root surfaces, whitening treatments and large fillings.